unixporn/distro-icons/rules.md

 Follow the [rules of reddit](http://www.reddit.com/wiki/reddiquette)[!](https://www.youtube.com/watch?v=4fLpktf2jYw) They make for a much nicer community.

 ### 1.1
+Be respectful toward others in the community.

+#### 1.1.1
+Be patient toward people asking for help in the appropriate place - we were all there once.

+#### 1.1.2
 Try to make critisism constructive wherever possible.

 ### 1.2
-Be patient toward people asking for help in the appropriate place - we were all there once.
+Be polite to those offering constructive critisism  - they're only trying to help.

+### 1.3

 ## 2.0 - Content
+Please use appropriate

 ### 2.1
 Emails will not be made public, will not be given to any third party, and will only be seen and used by Joshua Fogg.
 No exceptions.